renanlecaro/monkeysms/Readme.md

 - secrets.SETTINGS_DOT_JSON : Content of your local settings.json file
 - secrets.SSH_KEY : Private RSA key used to deploy the meteor app to the server.
 The corresponding pub key needs to be added to your server's authorized_keys
 - secrets.KNOWN_HOSTS : Used to deploy the meteor app to the server, result of running `ssh-keyscan -H  188.166.160.106` where the IP address is changed for your own DigitalOcean droplet

+The github action in .github/workflows/deploy.yml will look for changes to the `server` folder and only run a redeploy if there are any.